philrz/super/docs/tutorials/zed/index.md

 heading: zed Tutorial
 ---

-`zq` is great, but what if we have a lot of data on which we want to perform search and analytics?
-This is where the `zed` command comes in. `zed` builds on the type system and language found in `zq` and adds a high performance data lake on top.
+`super` is great, but what if we have a lot of data on which we want to perform search and analytics?
+This is where the `zed` command comes in. `zed` builds on the type system and language found in `super` and adds a high performance data lake on top.

 > Note: `zed` is currently in alpha form.
 Check out its current status in the
 > [`super db` command](../../commands/super-db.md) documentation..